instructlab/instructlab/docs/gpu-acceleration.md

 With that done, it's time to move on to `llama-cpp-python`.

-Go to the project's Github to see the [supported backends](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends).
+Go to the project's GitHub to see the [supported backends](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends).
 There are several possible backends that may work on AMD; `CLBlast (OpenCL)` and `hipBLAS (ROCm)` have been tested to work.
 It may be worth installing others